 SchedulingCreating a schedule for the week is very important.
 ACS will put the schedule on their website within two months of the meeting.
 Once it’s up, log on to the ACS website to access the technical program.
 You can piece together a schedule for each day and narrow down by several factors: division (colloids, polymers, etc.), type of event (such as social events), meeting themes, and more.
 If you are bringing your own reader, make sure to sit down with them and go through the schedule for the week.
 If you are going to be with a reader that ACS provides, make sure to send them your schedule before arriving at the conference.

 Technical SessionsThese are the bulk of the ACS schedule.
 They are located at the convention center and surrounding hotels.
-They take place under individual divisions, and have a specific themes (e.g. COMP: Drug Discovery).
+They take place under individual divisions and have specific themes (e.g. COMP: Drug Discovery).
 Technical sessions usually run 4-5 hours, with 20-30 minute individual talks.
 Feel free to attend different talks in different sessions, but try to schedule them so that you are localized to the same area.
 If you are bringing your own reader, you can have them take notes during each session on a computer.

 Poster SessionsThese happen every night of the conference.
 If you are presenting a poster, make sure your reader writes down any questions people have about your research (and who asks them), as well as anyone else who stops by to talk to you.